Skip to main content

 Pioneer Experience Pirates Game

-As part of freshman orientation, known as Pioneer Experience, the freshman class walks over to PNC Park to see the Pittsburgh Pirates play.
-It is always a great time, regardless of how the team does.
+As part of first-year orientation, known as Pioneer Experience, the first-year class walks over to PNC Park to see the Pittsburgh Pirates compete.
+Regardless of how the team plays, the event is always a winner.

 A girl holds up fake money and raffle tickets.